sagasu/PersonStore/README.md

 # Description
 This project is a simple a person store.
+There are two folders:
 * **PersonStore** is a BE project (.NET Core C#)
 * **person-store** is a FE project (react, hooks)